markjsapp/Swan/README.md

 ## Reporting

+Mochawesome is a custom reporter for Mocha that generates an interactive, visually appealing HTML report from your test results.
+It includes information about test duration, passed/failed/skipped tests, and even supports embedding screenshots for failed tests.
 By default, the src/data/report folder is added to the gitignore at the moment while I decide whether or not to add additional features.
 In the meantime, to enable Mochawesome reporting, follow these steps:

 1. Install mochawesome with `npm i mochawesome`.
 2. Create a `mocha.json` file in the `src/utils` directory.